 After the hearing

+The decision-making committee will ultimately base its decision on all the information put before it, including information presented at the hearing.
 A link to, or copy of, the written decision will be forwarded to all submitters within 30 working days of the hearing closing (unless the timeframe has been extended).
-The written decision will also be available on our website within this timeframe
+The written decision will also be available on our website within this timeframe.